aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ## Adding Endpoint routing middleware to the DI container

-Endpoint routing also requires adding the middleware to the DI container in the `Startup.ConfigureServices` method.
+To use endpoint routing, we also need to add the middleware to the DI container in the `Startup.ConfigureServices` method.

-### ConfigureServices method in Version 2.2
+### ConfigureServices in Version 2.2

 For version 2.2 of the framework we need to add the call to `services.AddRouting()` method shown below: